What is an oncology massage?

 ‘Massage therapy for cancer patients: a reciprocal relationship between body and mind’

-What should I expert from an oncology massage at Gazelli House?
+What should I expect from an oncology massage at Gazelli House?

 On Arrival: Gazelli House is a spa and warm and welcoming sanctuary of wellbeing in South Kensington, London.
 Gazelli was founded by celebrated doctor of genetics and preventative medicine Dr Zarifa Hamzayeva (Dr Z) and her daughter, creative director Jamila Askarova.
 Situated on peaceful Walton Street in Chelsea, Gazelli House is a short walk from South Kensington, Knightsbridge, Harrods, King’s Road and Sloane Square.
 Open the doors, and you step into the Living Room, a welcoming, comfortable space where you can relax and enjoy a cup of restorative tea.